In C++, initialization and assignment are distinct operations.

 Through the code snippet below, we will explore these differences.

-’s constructor and destructor are called an equal number of times.
+While examining the code, one might initially assume that IntWrapper’s constructor and destructor are called an equal number of times.

-is initialized once (through constructor invocation) but assigned multiple times to other variables through copying.
-For each IntWrapper
+However, this is not the case.
+IntWrapper is initialized once (through constructor invocation) but assigned multiple times to other variables through copying.
+For each IntWrapper object, whether created through initialization or assignment, there is a corresponding call to the destructor (typically).

 #include <iostream>